-- Determine the native soil infiltration rate and correction factors to be applied (long-term design infiltration rate) in accordance with Section D6-02.2(C) and Section D4-06.7(D). - The Clearing and Grading plans shall include measures to protect the native soil or subgrade from unnecessary compaction and clogging from sediment during construction.
+- Determine the native soil infiltration rate and correction factors to be applied (long-term design infiltration rate or design infiltration rate) in accordance with Section D6-02.2(C) and Section D4-06.7(D). - The Clearing and Grading plans shall include measures to protect the native soil or subgrade from unnecessary compaction and clogging from sediment during construction.